Zouxin-wsnb/king-of-fighters-2025/README.md

    - Using the included HTTPS server (see below)
    - Or any other local server solution

+4. Please refer to the examples in the folder [images](images) for the corresponding skill actions.

 ### Requirements
-- Modern web browser (Chrome, Firefox, Edge)
+- Modern web browser (Chrome)
 - Webcam access
 - JavaScript enabled